-Current condition shows a lot of overlap in the implementation of inter-ministries/non-ministrial Government institution activities or between central and local government and lack of integration of priority and performance targets setting of education at the center and in the regions.
-In accordance with Government Regulation No. 38 Year 2007 on the Division of Government Affairs, Provincial Government and District/City Government, there is an arrangement of division of responsibility between MoEC, other ministries/non-ministrial Government institution, as well as local governments in education management.
+Current condition shows a lot of overlap in the implementation of interministries/non-ministrial Government institution activities or between central and local government and lack of integration of priority and performance targets setting of education at the center and in the regions.
+In accordance with Government Regulation No. 38 Year 2007 on the Division of Government Affairs, Provincial Government and District/City Government, there is an arrangement of division of responsibility between MoEC, other ministries/nonministrial Government institution, as well as local governments in education management.
 Coordination is carried out by reference to, among others, the following policies.

-- (1) Improved coordination between MoEC with related ministries/non-ministrial Government institution to synergize the planning, execution, control and evaluation of education; - (2) Increase coordination between MoEC with provincial, district and city government and education units to synergize the planning, execution, control, and evaluation of education. - 14.
+- a.
+Improved coordination between MoEC with related ministries/nonministrial Government institution to synergize the planning, execution, control and evaluation of education; - b.
+Increase coordination between MoEC with provincial, district and city government and education units to synergize the planning, execution, control, and evaluation of education. - 14.
 Accelerated Education Development in the Border, Under Developed, and Disaster Prone Area